AckerlyXu/heima/articles/service-fabric/service-fabric-reliable-services-backup-restore.md

 - When you create a custom actor service, you will need to register the custom actor service as well while registering the actor.
 See **ActorRuntime.RegistorActorAsync**.
 - The **KvsActorStateProvider** currently only supports full backup.
 Also the option **RestorePolicy.Safe** is ignored by the **KvsActorStateProvider**.

+>[!NOTE]
->[AZURE.NOTE] The default ActorStateProvider (i.e., **KvsActorStateProvider**) **does not** cleanup the backup folders by itself (under the application work folder obtained through ICodePackageActivationContext.WorkDirectory).
+> The default ActorStateProvider (i.e., **KvsActorStateProvider**) **does not** cleanup the backup folders by itself (under the application work folder obtained through ICodePackageActivationContext.WorkDirectory).
 This may cause your work folder to get filled up.
 You should explicitly cleanup the backup folder in the backup callback after you have moved the backup to an external storage.

 ## Testing Backup and Restore
 It is important to ensure that critical data is being backed up, and can be restored from.
 This can be done by invoking the **Invoke-ServiceFabricPartitionDataLoss** cmdlet in PowerShell that can induce data loss in a particular partition to test whether the data backup and restore functionality for your service is working as expected.
 It is also possible to programmatically invoke data loss and restore from that event as well.

+>[!NOTE]
->[AZURE.NOTE] You can find a sample implementation of backup and restore functionality in the Web Reference App on Github.
+> You can find a sample implementation of backup and restore functionality in the Web Reference App on Github.
 Please look at the Inventory.Service service for more details.

 ## Under the hood: more details on backup and restore
 Here's some more details on backup and restore.